 Greece is located in south-eastern Europe, on the southern end of the Balkan Peninsula.
 Greece lies at the meeting point of three continents – Europe, Asia and Africa.
 Athens is the capital and largest city of Greece.
 Athens dominates the Attica region and is one of the world's oldest cities, with its recorded history spanning around 3,400 years.
 Athens is widely referred to as the cradle of Western civilization and the birthplace of democracy.

-Greece is a democratic country with an advanced economy; some of the most important sectors include trade, education, healthcare, real estate, transport, finance, public administration and hospitality services as the most important sectors.
+Greece is a democratic country with an advanced economy; some of the most important sectors include shipping, trade, education, healthcare, real estate, transport, finance, public administration and hospitality services.

 Greek is the official language, but don’t worry!
 You shouldn’t encounter language barriers, as most young people in Greece speak English well.